maratonago/go-topcoder/README.md

 }
 ```

-Above code would produce the following output:
+Above code would produce an output similar to:
 ```json
 {
   "handle": "paulocezar",